 According to Census data, there are over 82 lakh child labourers (aged between 5 – 14 years) in India.
 Save the Children aims to make child labour not only redundant by a variety of schemes to empower children, but also to make it “socially and culturally unacceptable”.
 In the fight against a hidden and pervasive form of child labour, Save the Children has successfully withdrawn 50,000 child domestic workers from domestic help.
 Just last year, the NGO rescued 9337 children from the clutches of child labour.
 Today, the NGO has operations across 2000 villages and 9 Indian states dedicated to free children from exploitative working conditions, give them rehabilitation for the physical and psychological trauma of brutal working conditions.
 For all this it relies on donations.
 Going beyond a donation rebate in income tax, it is the desire to help every Indian child be the best they can be that should compel you to be a part of this change.

 Child-Friendly Spaces during calamities and disasters

 One of cruellest hubs of child labour is the site of any calamity or emergency.
 While children are vulnerable in such situations, there is the constant eye of child traffickers who seek to swoop in and steal them from refugee camps.
 Save the Children, via its Child Protection Programmes, protects such children, as well as others from different kinds of harms – abuse, neglect, exploitation, physical danger and violence.
 Child-Friendly Spaces are created for children to give them a safe environment to overcome the trauma.
-In 2014, Save the Children kept 1.65 lakh children away from harm.
+According to child labour data in 2014, Save the Children kept 1.65 lakh children away from harm.